 Navigating the claims process after an Uber accident is complicated.
 You must first figure out if you are eligible to file a claim.
 Then, you’ll need to figure out with which insurer you will file.

-If you have any questions or concerns about filing a claim or need support in navigating the process, Ostroff Injury Law can help.
+If you have any questions or concerns about filing a claim or need support in navigating the process, Ostroff Godshall Injury and Accident Lawyers can help.
 Call our Uber accident lawyers as early in the process as possible.
 We work tirelessly to get you the compensation you need and deserve.